 The toaster is the poster child for a simple electronic gadget.
 Pop in some bread, select how brown you want it, and press down the lever.
 After a few minutes, a ding lets you know your toast is ready.
 Anyone can operate it, and, unless you choose the wrong setting, it’s relatively foolproof.

-It will be a good day when computers achieve toaster-like simplicity.
-Unfortunately, they aren’t quite there yet, even with touch-screen mobile gadgets and newer, “simpler” versions of Windows.
+It’ll be a good day when computers achieve toaster-like simplicity.
+Unfortunately, they aren’t quite there yet, even with touchscreen mobile gadgets and newer, “simpler” versions of Windows.
 That’s why we at Komando.com still regularly get plenty of computer repair questions.

-While some of those questions are about really strange situations, many of them deal with the same basic problems.
-And, here’s a secret: Many of them the typical computer user can diagnose and repair themselves instead of calling a tech.
+While some of those questions are about really strange situations, many deal with the same basic problems.
+And here’s a secret: Typical computer users can diagnose and repair many of these issues themselves instead of calling a tech.

 This can often save you hundreds of dollars.
 At the very least, you can rule out simpler solutions and confirm if there really is a major problem that requires repair or replacement.
 Find out when it’s better to replace a computer instead of repairing it.

 Let’s start off with the big one.
 You press your computer’s power button and nothing happens.
 No lights come on, no fans whir, nothing.
 Your computer is dead.

 Your first step is to make sure the computer is plugged in.
 Yes, even if you’re sure it is, it doesn’t hurt to double-check.
 If it’s securely plugged in, check your power strip to make sure it’s working.
 You might need to reset the protection circuit (usually just turning the power switch back to “On”).